How to Use Pest Control Products

 When dealing with any pest, it is important to know what tools are available and how they work.
-When it comes to dealing with crawling insects there are three main tools which can be incorporated together to effectively deal with the pests.
-The three tools include residuals, contact killers and baits.
+When it comes to dealing with crawling and flying insects there are four main tools which can be incorporated together to effectively deal with the pests.
+The three tools include residuals, contact killers, baits and dusts.

 Residual insecticides are aerosol or liquid products which leave behind a residue on the sprayed areas.
-This means that the surface sprayed has a minute coating which will kill crawling insects if they trespass over it.
-This product should be utilized in an area which is known or more prone to having crawling insects.
+This means that the surface sprayed has a coating which will kill insects if they crawl over or land on it.
+This product should be utilized in an area which is known or more prone to having insects.
 An area like this could include the threshold of doors and windows or along the walls of the garage.
-Products which contain a residual include OnGuard P-1D and the EcoGuard aerosol line.
+Products which contain a residual include OnGuard PNP and the EcoGuard aerosol line.

 Another method of killing crawling insects would be using baits.
 These are most effective against certain species of insects.
-Certain species of ants, for instance, should not be treated by spraying residual insecticdes.
-One of these includes Pharoah Ants.
+Certain species of ants, for instance, should not be treated by spraying residual insecticides.
+One of these includes Pharaoh Ants.
 Baits can come as a dust, gel or liquid.
 Baits are most effective when not used alongside any other treatment products.
 This is due to the fact that the insects must survive the journey back to their nest to distribute it amongst the colony.
 It is common for this method of eliminating crawling insects to take longer.
 This again is due to the fact that the colony must be destroyed through the bait being distributed and consumed.
-A few baits include Greenways Ant Gel and Greenway Liquid Ant and Roach Killer.
+A bait includes Greenway Ant Gel.

 Flying Insect Control